kubedb/docs/docs/guides/postgres/concepts/opsrequest.md

 >You can increase/decrease resources for both `postgres` container and `exporter` container on a single `PostgresOpsRequest` CR.

+#### spec.timeout

+Timeout for each step of the ops request in second.
+If a step doesn't finish within the specified timeout, the ops request will result in failure.

+#### spec.apply

+Apply is to control the execution of OpsRequest depending on the database state.

 ### PostgresOpsRequest `Status`

 `.status` describes the current state and progress of the `PostgresOpsRequest` operation.
 It has the following fields: